VerdantVibes/VerdantVibes/README.md

 ## 📫 Get in Touch

-You can reach me via email at **verdantvibes@gmail.com**.
+You can reach me via email.
 Always open to discussing new ideas, projects, and opportunities to collaborate.

 ## 😄 Pronouns